ossamamehmood/RSCGMS/README.md

-# Registration and Student Card Generation Management System (RSCMS)
+# Registration and Student Card Generation Management System (RSCGMS)

 This project is a part of Student Registration, Registration Process & Administrator with some great functionality where the following modules are performed (Semester Project).